KeystoneDH/2016/abstracts.md

 *Jonathan D. Fitzgerald*

-**I am sorry this is a day late, and understand if it is thus disqualified from consideration.**

-As part of the Viral Texts Project my colleagues and I study 19th century newspaper content specifically through the lens of virality.
+As part of the Viral Texts Project my colleagues and I study 19th-century newspaper content specifically through the lens of virality.
 In US newspapers from the 1830s to 1890s, for example, we identified more than 1.7 million reprinted texts, but the clustering algorithm only tells us that these texts were reprinted.
 The researcher interested in specific genres such as poems, recipes, or advice columns, still must search and browse an enormous corpus to find what they seek.
 To that end, we have begun to computationally classify these texts by genre.

 In order to begin mapping genres in a corpus of 19th century newspapers, I am utilizing an innovative classification method rooted in Natural Language Processing developed in collaboration with Benjamin Schmidt, Assistant Professor of History at Northeastern University.
 This paper argues that using a method that combines text analysis tools such as topic modeling and logistic regression, a successful genre classifier can be trained.
 Using topic models as opposed to tokens as the classifiers is beneficial in that it logically limits the variables while also being human-readable.